Altermagnetism and Superconductivity: A Short Historical Review: III. Superconductivity with nonrelativistic spin-momentum locked Fermi Surfaces

-At half-filling, the FSs become opened, as shown in Fig.\ref{fig:s-wave-pairing}(f).
-This filling level is particularly noteworthy due to the presence of a van Hove singularity - a logarithmic divergence in the density of states - in the paramagnetic phase.
-As the filling increases beyond half-filling, the open FSs evolve into closed ones center at $M$ point as shown in Fig.\ref{fig:s-wave-pairing}(g).
-By fixing the interaction strength of $|U|$ and applying the self-consistent BdG mean-field approximation, Feiguin \textit{et al.} mapped out the ground state phase diagram with respect to $t_b/t_a$ and electron filling (up to half filling).
-For a dimensionless pairing interaction of $U/t_a = -3.5$, four distinct phases emerge: a conventional Bardeen-Cooper-Schrieffer (BCS) superfluid (SF); a phase-separated region at medium $t_b/t_a$ and filling, a nodal SF at small $t_b/t_a$ and intermediate filling, and a normal (nonsuperconducting) phase at small $t_b/t_a$ and high filling.
-The nodal SF arises due to vanishing Bogoliubov quasiparticle excitation energy at specific momenta, as indicated in Fig.\ref{fig:s-wave-pairing}(d).
+By fixing the interaction strength $U$ and applying the self-consistent BdG mean-field approximation, Feiguin \textit{et al.} mapped out the ground-state phase diagram as a function of the anisotropic ratio $t_b/t_a \in [0, 1]$ and electron filling (up to half filling) \citep{Feiguin2009}.
+For a dimensionless attractive interaction $U/t_a = 3.5$, four distinct phases are identified: a conventional Bardeen-Cooper-Schrieffer (BCS) superfluid (SF) that dominates the phase diagram, a phase-separated region at intermediate $t_b/t_a$ and moderate filling, a nodal SF at small $t_b/t_a$ and moderate filling, and a normal metallic phase at small $t_b/t_a$ and high filling.
+The nodal SF arises from the vanishing of Bogoliubov quasiparticle excitation energy at specific momenta, as indicated in Fig.\ref{fig:s-wave-pairing}(d).
 These gapless excitations form what is referred to as Bogoliubov Fermi surface (BFS) \citep{Volovik1993}, due to their resemblance to conventional FSs.
-When the pairing interaction is increased further to $U/t_a = -4$, both phase-separated and normal phase vanish where BCS SF becomes the ground state.
+Crucially, the BCS SF remains remarkable robust against the $T_{xy}$ multipole, becoming unstable only when a sufficiently large $T^{ext}_{xy}$ is present.
+For instance, at a low filling of 0.2, the nodal SF emerges only after $T^{ext}_{xy}$ exceeds a threshold of approximately 0.45$t_a$.
+When the attractive interaction is increased further to $U/t_a = 4$, both phase-separated and normal phase vanish where BCS SF becomes the ground state.
 Such a fact matches the fact that strong attractive interaction favours conventional SC.
 Notably, the FFLO states, which is of particular interest, does not appear within the range of parameters explored in this study.
+What is more, the CDW ground state at half filling obtained by unbiased QMC simulation \citep{Xie2025} is also missed due to the ignorance of particle-hole channel in the mean-field approximation \citep{Feiguin2009}.

 In 2014, Soto-Garrido \textit{et al.} \cite{Soto-Garrido2014} studied the possible FFLO states in a similar but continuum model to that of Feiguin \textit{et al.} \citep{Feiguin2009}.
 The single-particle Hamiltonian is: